argoproj-labs/argocd-agent/hack/demo-env/README.md

 You can authenticate to the the Argo CD UI or API server with user `admin` and password `adminadmin`.
 Creative, isn't it.

 You will need to generate credentials for the agents.
 Run the `gen-creds.sh` script before you start any of the agent or principal components.

+## Starting the components

+### Running locally in your shell

+There are three scripts which can be used to start the respective component locally on your system.
+You will have to have the vclusters created for them to work, and also you must have created the credentials already.

+* `start-principal.sh` will start the agent's principal component
+* `start-agent-autonomous.sh` will start an agent in autonomous mode
+* `start-agent-managed.sh` will start an agent in managed mode

+Starting multiple agents of the same type is not supported in this demo/testing environment.

+Components will be started in insecure and transient mode, that means:

+* TLS verification will be disabled on the agents,
+* the principal will generate and use a self-signed, temporary TLS certificate and key
+* the principal will generate and use a temporary RSA key for signing issued JWTs

+### Starting a debug session from vscode

+To be written.

+### Running in a cluster

+To be written.